Blog

 It supports jQuery, Angular, Django, React, PHP, Net, Ruby and many other types of frameworks.

 Fusioncharts work and look great across different devices.
-All of this comes at a price of $439/year which may be worth it if you need a great variety of visualizations across devices.
+All of this comes at a minimum price of $439/year which may be worth it if you need a great variety of visualizations across devices.

 fusioncharts javascript chart library